Ziegfeld Girl (film): Casting

-In July 1938, The Hollywood Reporter noted that that Joan Crawford, Eleanor Powell, Margaret Sullavan, and Virginia Bruce were being considered to star in the film.
+In July 1938, The Hollywood Reporter noted that Joan Crawford, Eleanor Powell, Margaret Sullavan, and Virginia Bruce were being considered to star in the film.
 However, when production was delayed by approximately two years, the cast was changed, with Hedy Lamarr, and Lana Turner appearing in the principal female roles alongside Powell.
 Powell was forced to drop out of production due to illness, after which Ann Miller was considered.
 The production was further delayed, after which Metro-Goldwyn-Mayer cast Judy Garland in the role of Susan Gallagher.

-Turner's character, Sheila Regan, was based on Lilliane Lorraine, an actual Ziegfeld follies star.
+Turner's character, Sheila Regan, was based on Lillian Lorraine, an actual Ziegfeld follies star.
 According to Turner, her role in the film was expanded during production, and she was recurrently "handed new scenes not in the original script."
 She would later comment that the role was the first that got her truly "interested in acting."

 The film marked actor James Stewart's last role for MGM before he enlisted in the United States Army during World War II.
 Stewart filmed Ziegfeld Girl concurrently alongside Pot o' Gold (1941).